molonc-lab/HRDmethyl_public/README.md

 # running
 generation of processed data that is required to plot
 - step 1. acquire all the raw and supporting data needed
-- step 2. run script main.Rmd in the root directory
+- step 2. for TCGA and ICGC data, run script main.Rmd in the root directory
+- step 3. for depmap data, run scripts from scripts/depmap (details please see https://github.com/molonc-lab/rrbs-scripts)
 - step 3. run plotting.Rmd in the root directory